 Everyone hears about the charm and ethereal feeling of Iceland, but it's hard to truly understand without visiting.
-No matter how many waterfalls or mountains you dream of in your head, seeing them in front of your eyes doesn't compare.
-No wonder the Vikings wanted to protect this beautiful place from others.
-Iceland is beautiful thanks to its untouched nature everywhere you look.
-The light is a lot softer in the summer, which illuminates details of the natural landscape without it being too harsh.
-There's a lot to appreciate — the Icelandic horses, hot springs, the freezing weather, and geysers.
+No matter how many waterfalls or mountains you dream of in your head, seeing them in person is an entirely different experience.
+It's no wonder the Vikings were so protective of this beautiful place filled with unspoiled natural beauty.
+In the summer, the light is soft and gentle, which really brings out the intricate details of the landscape.
+There's so much to appreciate in Iceland, from the Icelandic horses and hot springs, to the freezing weather and geysers.

-Our trip consisted of driving around the Ring Road.
-It circles Iceland and leads to many towns to explore.
-There are many opportunities to hike under waterfalls, sight see volcanoes and glaciers, and relax on different colored sand beaches.
+During our trip, we decided to take a drive around the Ring Road, which circles the entire country and leads to many interesting towns and sights.
+There are plenty of opportunities to hike under waterfalls, see volcanoes and glaciers, and relax on colorful sand beaches.

-One of my favorite places of Iceland was staying on a ranch, where there were free roaming horses.
-We seemed to be in the middle of nowhere, with land going as far as the eye can see.
-It made for a beautiful sunset, and an amazing feeling of being in such a unique place on the Earth.
-I kept imaging what life is like to live in Iceland, from the harsh winters to the wonderful summers.
+One of the highlights of our trip was staying on a ranch in the middle of nowhere, where we got to interact with the free-roaming horses.
+The scenery was absolutely stunning, with the land stretching out as far as the eye could see.
+The sunsets were particularly beautiful, and it was hard not to feel a sense of awe at being in such a unique place on Earth.
+I found myself wondering what it must be like to live in Iceland, with its harsh winters and wonderful summers.

 Be careful of the speed traps!
 There are many that are strategically placed around the ring road, and the tickets are not cheap.